To apply for a fellowship or grant:

 You will need two recommendations to apply for this fellowship, a description of your research project on Iberian or Ibero-American architecture to be funded (500 words maximum), a current Curriculum Vitae (5 pages max), and a statement of purpose.

 Applications for the 2015 award for a junior scholar will open August 1, 2014.
-The deadline for submitting an application is September 5, 2014.
+The deadline for submitting an application has been extended to September 8, 2014.